icekidtech/job_board_website/README.md

 ## Database Models

 The application uses three main models:
-- **User**: Handles both job seekers and employers with role-based access
+- **User**: Handles both job seekers and employers with role-based access and secure authentication
 - **JobPosting**: Manages job listings with detailed information
 - **Application**: Tracks job applications and their status